-Math 6 (962XY/9622Y) 962XYB: Blocked-scheduled): This course covers the sixth grade math Standards of Learning.
+Blocked Math 6 (962XY/9622Y): This two-period (block) course covers the sixth grade math Standards of Learning.
 The development of problem-solving skills will be a major goal.
 Students will use appropriate technologies such as calculators and computers.
 A wide range of skills and strategies will be developed in the following areas: number and number sense, computation and estimation, measurement, geometry, probability, statistics, patterns, and algebra.
 Students take the 6th grade math SOL test upon completion of the course.
-This course may be provided through two separate periods of instruction, or this course may be provided in a two-period block based on scheduling needs.

-Math 6A (Accelerated) (962AY): This accelerated course covers the seventh grade math Standards of Learning in the sixth grade.
+Math 6A (Accelerated) (962AY): This course covers the seventh grade math Standards of Learning.
 Students will also identify applications of the mathematical principles that can be applied to science and other disciplines.
 Appropriate technologies such as fraction calculators, computers, laser discs, and videos will also be utilized.
 Selection factors for considering placement of students into this advanced-level class include success on the 5th grade SOL test, successful completion of the 6th grade curriculum in 5th grade, teacher recommendation and other standardized tests scores.
 Students take the 7th grade math SOL test upon completion of the course.